buiquangha250199/classroom-management/README.md

 # classroom-management
-A program that makes management in classroom easier.
+A program that makes easier in managing classroom